diegoado/DiscoveryTripAPI/README.md

 #### **Login**

 Authenticate user with specified credentials.
-Username or Password and password and as input in request body.
+Username or Password and password as input in request body.

 * **URL**